-In fact, I remember my teachers avoiding Duolingo, because of its tendency towards simple yet ineffective language learning techniques.
+In fact, I remember my teachers avoiding Duolingo, because of its tendency towards simple yet ineffective language learning techniques (nowhere near as good as Babbel).
 I have included it here, though, because everyone learns differently.

 What doesn’t work for me, may work very well for you.

 With over 300 million users, Duolingo must be doing something right.

 It is a very popular app, and will allow you to gain that base level of Portuguese knowledge in no time.
 It’s great if you have the odd five minutes to spare here and there, as you can dip in and out of it with ease.